-Crowds of people hoisting placards, singing hymns and praying the rosary during the peaceful and prayerful protest in Lagos resize.jpg
+Crowds of people hoist placards, sing hymns and pray the rosary in Lagos May 22 during a peaceful and prayerful protest against recent killings in Nigeria.
+(Festus Iyorah)

 The priests and parishioners had gathered April 24 at 5 a.m. in St. Ignatius Catholic Church in Mbalom, a community in the Middle Belt region of Nigeria, to celebrate morning Mass — a daily routine in this agrarian community.
 But that morning, a group of gunmen, thought to be herdsmen, rushed into the church shooting at everyone in sight, including the two priests celebrating the Mass.
 As the gunfire subsided, some 15 parishioners and the priests lay dead.